top of page

 The stunning reward from Sarrail Ridge (saddle).

 The trail to Rawson Lake is part of the Upper Kananaskis Lake circuit, a chilled-out walk through forests of fir and spruce.
-About 1 km in, you’ll cross Sarrail Creek bridge; you’ll fork left toward Rawson Lake soon after.
+About 1 km in, you’ll cross Sarrail Creek bridge over (you’ve guessed it)...
+Sarrail Creek Falls.

 Rawson Lake and Mount Sarrail Kananaskis hiking hike Alberta Canada Canadian Rockies